Ghost Ranch & Abiquiú Photography Guide

 • Saturates the colors of cliffs and vegetation

-• Very beneficial for October cottonwood photography
+• Beneficial for October cottonwood photography

 Graduated ND Filter: